St. Patrick’s Day inspires decorating with the color green.

 Minnette Jackson – One Kings Lane

-Interiors that incorporate the color green as the main palette choice or well appointed accent color will invariably catch the eye.
+Interiors incorporating the color green into the palette choice invariably catch the eye.